datanav/docs/technical/hubspot-tripletex.rst

 -------------------------------------
 Before any synchronization can take place, a link between a HubSpot Contact and a Tripletex Customer must be established.

-A new Tripletex Customer will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into Tripletex.
+A new Tripletex Customer will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Tripletex.

 Once a link between a HubSpot Contact and a Tripletex Customer is established, it will keep in sync between the two systems, regardless of where it is edited.